Santa Fe Short-Term Rental Regulations

 TL;DR

-Santa Fe requires an STR permit — 2 types available (fees from $100).
-See below for eligibility by type.
+Santa Fe requires an STR permit — 2 types available (fees from $100) with no primary-residence requirement.
 Combined tax rate is ~15%.
 No annual day limit.

 Key Requirements at a Glance